GoConflux/conflux-cli/README.md

 # Conflux CLI (Toolbelt)

-The Conflux CLI is used to manage Conflux Add-on bundles and more from the command line.
+The Conflux CLI is used to manage Conflux service bundles from the command line.

-For more about Conflux, see <https://www.goconflux.com>
+For more about Conflux, see <http://www.goconflux.com>

-To get started, see <https://www.goconflux.com/download>
+To get started, see <http://www.goconflux.com/download>

 ## Contributing